Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

 ## Important Notes, Ports, Pages and Usernames/Passwords
 @SEE: https://github.com/Islandora-Collaboration-Group/ISLE
 [Portainer](https://portainer.io/) is a GUI for managing Docker containers.
 It has been built into ISLE for your convenience.
+**Windows Users**: Please open the .env and uncomment `COMPOSE_CONVERT_WINDOWS_PATHS=1`
+**Note that both HTTP and HTTPS work** Please accept the self-signed certificate for testing when using HTTPS.

 ### Locations, Ports:
 * Make sure your /etc/hosts points isle.localdomain to 127.0.0.1.
 See original docs on how-to.